Health & Safety

 Safety & Mental Health

-We are pleased to offer focused safety strategies for campers’ physical and mental well-being.
+We are proud to offer focused safety strategies for campers’ physical and mental well-being.

-The vast majority of our counselors are certified in first aid and CPR.
-There are first-aid kits in each tipi and in the Medical Done.
+The vast majority of our counselors and staff are certified in first aid and CPR.
+There are first-aid kits in each tipi, in the Medical Dome, and in other key areas of Camp.
 All of our circus skills instructors are experienced in teaching skills to children and employ appropriate and certified safety techniques.
-Staff are trained to keep all Campers safe during any emergency, and CWR’s emergency plans are updated annually.
-Our waterfront has a Waterfront Director and at least four certified lifeguards on duty at all times that the lake is open.
+Staff are trained to keep all Campers safe during emergencies, and CWR’s emergency plans are updated annually.
+Our lake has a Waterfront Director and certified lifeguards on duty whenever the lake is open.
 Camp Administrators attend local emergency preparedness meetings to coordinate plans with local authorities.

 Restorative Process